 Best Putter 2021

 So the question is: What is the best putter in 2021?
 My Golf Spy or the Golf Digest Hot List may be used as a starting point.
 Keep this fact in mind: It doesn’t really matter how much the putter is wanted or how many golf stars it has been awarded, it is worthless if it doesn’t fit you.
+Don’t buy off the rack, remember – custom fit putters can only be obtained one way… by getting fit!

-The current offerings are the White Hot OG, Ten Series, Tripe Track and Toulon Garage.
+The current offerings are the White Hot OG, Ten Series, Tripe Track, and Toulon Garage.

 If you want a fitting, they use a system called Odyssey Fits.
 5 putts will tell you which putter is best for you.
-I guess its better than nothing… but I am dropping from £200-£500 on a putter, I want more than 5 putts before pulling out my wallet.
+I guess it’s better than nothing… but I am dropping from £200-£500 on a putter, I want more than 5 putts before pulling out my wallet.

 Odyssey is the #1 Putter in Golf for good reason – because they shift product.
+Do they offer custom fit putters?
+From their perspective, yes.

 Scotty Cameron Putter